Today’s Cubs Birthdays (October 26)

 The following year Mrs. Clinton was even more obvious about her loyalties; she appeared at Wrigley Field on opening day 1994 to throw out the first pitch.
 She later sat in the booth with Harry Caray and sang “Take Me Out To The Ballgame” with him.
 At one point, Harry grabbed her and gave her a big kiss.
 Only a Cubs fan could have survived that.

-He may not have been a good replacement for Bill Madlock at third base, but Steve Ontiveros wasn’t terrible.
-He came within one hit of batting .300 in 1977, a year in which ¾ of the Cubs infield was mustachioed, including good ol’ #16.
+The former minor league player of the year was acquired from the Giants in the Bill Madlock trade.
+He may not have been a good replacement for Madlock at third base, but Steve Ontiveros wasn’t terrible.
+He came within one hit of batting .300 in 1977.
 He played parts of three other seasons with the Cubs and didn’t do much before being released in the middle of the 1980 season.
-Nevertheless, he will always be remembered as the best mustachioed third baseman with a last name starting with “O” in Chicago Cubs history.
-No one else even comes close.
+He went to Japan after the Cubs let him go, and starred there for another five seasons.

-Otto was a star in college at the University of Illinois, known as the Babe Ruth of the Big Ten.
-(He also starred in football).
+Otto was a star in college at the University of Illinois, and was known as the Babe Ruth of the Big Ten.
+(He also starred in football.)
 The Cubs sent him right to the big leagues, where he didn’t quite live up to the Babe Ruth name.
-He fell just 713 homers short of the Babe.
+He fell just 713 homers short of Ruth.
 His one homer was hit in July of 1923.
 After his playing career he became the head coach at the University of Iowa.
 He held that job for 39 years.

-Griffith played 13 seasons in the big leagues, the last of which was with the Cubs.
-The rightfielder hit .285.
+Griffith played 13 seasons in the big leagues (mostly for Boston, Cincinnati, and Brooklyn), the last of which was with the Cubs.
+The right fielder hit .285.
 When the season ended, Griffith hung up his spikes for good.
+The highlight of his career was probably playing for Brooklyn in the 1920 World Series.
+The Indians won the series that year, but Tommy batted third in the lineup and started in right field for Brooklyn.

 Not to be confused with the lead guitarist of The Police, this Andy Sommers was a catcher/outfielder for the first half of the 1889 season with the Cubs (then known as the White Stockings).
 He got into twelve games and hit .222 before being released in July.
 Sommers also played for New York, Boston, Indy, and Cleveland.